pppp606/codewars_contributions/README.md

 #### 3. Copy function URL
 The URL to execute the Lambda function will be displayed.
 Copy this URL.

+> **Note**
+>
-※ It is also possible to use cron to perform periodic execution without using a Lambda function or any other function.
-In this case, multiple changes that occur within the interval of the periodic execution will be reflected at once.
+> It is also possible to use cron to perform periodic execution without using a Lambda function or any other function.
+In this case, multiple changes that > occur within the interval of the periodic execution will be reflected at once.

 ### Step4 Set Webhook URL in Codewars
 Specifies the URL of the Lambda function